google/googletest/googletest/docs/primer.md

 *googletest* helps you write better C++ tests.

 googletest is a testing framework developed by the Testing Technology team with Google's specific requirements and constraints in mind.
-No matter whether you work on Linux, Windows, or a Mac, if you write C++ code, googletest can help you.
+Whether you work on Linux, Windows, or a Mac, if you write C++ code, googletest can help you.
 And it supports *any* kind of tests, not just unit tests.

 So what makes a good test, and how does googletest fit in?
 We believe: